binnes/watson-libraries/docs/setup.md

 ```

 ## Setting up a local mirror

+Some of the image sizes of the IBM Watson Libraries for Embed containers are extremely large, running into multiple megabytes, so it can be advantageous to work against a local mirror.

 The example configuration installs Quay on the demo cluster.
 This can be used to hold local mirrors of the IBM Watson for Embed container images.